The No Trace Project is an international project and welcomes translations in all languages.

 - Configure the languages you want to work with.
 Choose the Weblate Interface language.
 Translated languages are the languages to which you can translate.
 Secondary languages are displayed as references during translation to make your work easier.
 Then click Save.

-- Configure your notifications: add “NTP” to your Watched projects.
+- Configure your notifications: add “No Trace Project” to your Watched projects.
 Then click Save.

 Components